 5. You can easily complete your prenatal exercises.
 If you were actively involved in an exercise routine before baby, you can begin postnatal exercise with the activities that you found comfortable towards the end of your pregnancy.
 As you heal and the Relaxin hormone that loosens your joints during pregnancy dissipates, you’ll find your prenatal exercises less challenging.
 By listening to your body and slowly increasing the time and intensity of your workouts, you can successfully and safely move into a postnatal exercise routine to work out your post-baby body!

-Be sure to sign up for the exclusive Knocked-Up Fitness Newsletter!
+Be sure to sign up for the exclusive Knocked-Up Fitness and Wellness Newsletter!

-* * * * * *
+* * * * * * *